Advanced Orthopaedic Care for Joint Pain & Sports Injuries

 An active speaker and researcher, Dr. Coughlin contributes to national and international conferences, peer-reviewed journals, and organizations such as the Arthroscopy Association of Canada (AAC).

-A Montreal native and McGill graduate, he is a former competitive hockey player and golfer, dedicated to advancing orthopedic care and delivering exceptional patient outcomes.
+A Montreal native and McGill graduate, he is a former competitive hockey player and golfer, dedicated to advancing orthopaedic care and delivering exceptional patient outcomes.

 Dr. Larry Coughlin,